chrigian/FirstProject/README.md

 # FirstProject

-Try me best for this
+Try my best for this

+# Sometime i think i will be the best dev